Wild Blackberry and Orange Muffins

 This post shares a simple one-bowl baking recipe for Wild Blackberry and Orange Muffins.
 The recipe was inspired by the discovery of Wisconsin wild blackberries in the author’s farm.
 The blackberries are smaller and sweeter than store-bought ones.
 The post also includes tips for baking with kids and freezing blackberries for future use.

-Believe it or not, This recipe is actually a good 5/6 years old.
+Believe it or not, this recipe for Wild Blackberry and Orange Muffins is actually a good 5/6 years old.
 We lived in Black Earth Wisconsin in a 100-year-old farmhouse just outside of town.
 It’s where Smith Country was created and the idea to share my recipes and creativity with you.

 If you’ve never seen Wisconsin wild blackberries, this is what they look like.